CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

   * Better Web Browsing: the default web browser (Chromium) and the browser component used in most apps has been modified to add security enhancements and block advertising trackers.
   * Datura Firewall: an easier way to block network access for particular apps.
   * SeedVault: a secure way to back up your entire device.
-  * Signal and Whatsapp: When making a call, CalyxOS encourages you to make it via Signal or WhatsApp when possible.
+  * Signal and WhatsApp: When making a call, CalyxOS encourages you to make it via Signal or WhatsApp when possible.
 Signal and Whatsapp offer encrypted calling and videochat, as well as text messaging, if both parties are using Signal or both parties are using Whatsapp.

 * Limitations & incompatibilities:
   * CalyxOS does not yet include the ability to block advertising and trackers in all apps without running a third party VPN-based app or using Private DNS to block these.